hhkaos/awesome-arcgis/desktop/technologies/macOS/README.md

 # Community
 [Find our community for MacOS developer working with ArcGIS at GeoNet](https://geonet.esri.com/community/developers/native-app-developers/arcgis-runtime-sdk-for-macos)

+## People you should know

+Divesh Goyal
+Will Crick

 ## Download the SDK

 You need to [sign up](https://developers.arcgis.com/sign-up/) in order to be able